Alabama State Subsidy Profile

 Additional information may be available from the local DHS office (listed at http://dhr.alabama.gov/counties/county_select.aspx).

 12. In Alabama, what nonrecurring adoption expenses directly related to the finalization of an adoption may be reimbursed?

 Parents may be reimbursed for up to $1,000 per child for eligible adoption-related expenses including attorney fees, court costs, criminal records clearance, medical and psychological evaluations, supervision of the placement before finalization, transportation costs for placement and pre-placement, and the reasonable costs of lodging and food for the child and/or adoptive parents necessary to complete the adoption process.

 All families adopting children with special needs (including private agency adoptions, independent adoptions, and intercountry adoptions) are potentially eligible for reimbursement of nonrecurring expenses.
 Adoptive parents are required to pay for expenses incurred and provide the Office of Adoption with original receipts to claim reimbursement.
 Alabama now, if the adoptive parents agree, provides direct payment to attorneys upon adoption finalization.
 All nonrecurring reimbursement claims must be made within 12 months of the final adoption decree.

 13. Is child care available?
 If yes, who is eligible and how do families access child care?

+Child care is not available from the adoption assistance program.
 Parents may be able to access child care assistance from their local county department of human services based on income eligibility or protective services needs.